 Price discrimination can be divided into three different types or “degrees”:

 1. Perfect Price Discrimination

 In the case of first-degree price discrimination, otherwise known as “perfect” price discrimination or personalized pricing, the seller knows and charges the maximum possible price every buyer is willing to pay.
 This is called “perfect” because it creates a perfectly efficient market by eliminating all consumer surplus.

 Second-degree price discrimination is also sometimes called “product versioning” or “menu pricing.”
 With this form of price discrimination, the seller does not have information on all possible buyers and charges consumers different prices based on either the quality or the quantity of the good or service.

 This may include, for example, discounts on bulk purchases (quantity, the most common form of discount with second-degree price discrimination) or charging more for first-class seats (quality).
 It does not function to entirely eliminate consumer surplus like first-degree discrimination, but it will increase companies’ profit margins for part of the total consumer base.

 3. Third Degree Price Discrimination

-The seller charges buyers different prices depending on their particular market segment, e.g. age profile, income group, time of use.
-This is legal except in certain circumstances like race or religion based discrimination.
-For example, many stores sell their own credit cards which offer consumers special discounts and rewards.
+This kind of categorization in pricing is legal except in certain significant circumstances, including racial or religious discrimination.
+For example, many stores sell their own credit cards, which offer consumers special discounts and rewards.